-The Fellowship in Regional Anesthesiology and Acute Pain Medicine incorporates 12 months of extensive clinical experience in both peripheral and neuraxial blocks, as well as the management of acute pain conditions.
+The Regional Anesthesiology and Acute Pain Medicine Fellowship is an ACGME accredited program that incorporates 12 months of extensive clinical expertise in both peripheral and neuraxial blocks, as well as the management of acute pain conditions.
 Trainees will become adept at a wide range of single shot and continuous regional techniques.
 Fellows develop independence over a period of months before assuming a broader role supervising junior residents.
-Trainees have the option of pursuing a full time (four days per week*) or part-time (two days per week*) fellowship.
-Part-time fellows will receive concomitant training in either Thoracic or Neurosurgical Anesthesia.
-All fellows will function as attending anesthesiologists in the general operating rooms one day per week as an opportunity to transition to independent practice.

-Our fellowship adheres to the consensus guidelines for training determined by the Directors of Regional Anesthesia Fellowship Group.
+Our fellowship adheres to the consensus guidelines for training determined by the directors of Regional Anesthesia Fellowship Group and the ACGME requirements for training in Regional Anesthesiology and Acute Pain Medicine*.

 - Upper extremity blocks and catheters: Interscalene, supraclavicular, infraclavicular, axillary